My grandpa Abe Piasek

 - Mix cream cheese and butter together until well blended

-- Add eggs, vanilla, and sugar
+- Add vanilla and sugar

 - Add flour a little at a time until well the dough forms a ball that is not too sticky, not too stiff and somewhat elastic.
-If it is a little on the stick side it is ok as you roll it out you can add more flour.
+If it is a little on the sticky side it is ok as you roll it out you can add more flour.

 - Remove from a bowl and leave on the counter on a patch of flour